isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-hackintosh-laptop.markdown

 **Processing Power:**
 This device is impeccable because of the Intel core processor **i7 4500U**
-. ¬†Inclusive of it there are i3 and i5 models in addition to i7.
+. †Inclusive of it there are i3 and i5 models in addition to i7.
 So fantastic!
 **High-Quality Graphics:**
 Its graphics are breathtaking too!
 It has Intel HD 4400 graphics.
 **Faster RAM**